Ayurveda medicine

 2. "Yes" to your own body

-3. Accept the body functions
+3. Accept the bodily functions

-4. Cultivate a positive attitude towards life
+4. Cultivating a positive attitude to life

 5. Good nutrition